 A radionuclides however remains, and cannot be removed with the technology we have.
 Tritium.

-The IAEA argues that when diluted with seawater, Fukushima's water can be released into the ocean because its levels would be reduced and the damage would be quite small.
+The IAEA claims that if diluted with seawater, Fukushima water can be released into the ocean because its levels would be reduced and the damage would be quite limited.

 The reassurances are not convincing

-In the Fukushima area, the words of the IAEA do not calm the situation, especially that of the local fishing industry already tested by the gigantic damage to image suffered by the nuclear accident.
+In the Fukushima area, the IAEA's words do not calm the situation, especially that of the local fishing industry already suffering from the gigantic damage to its image suffered due to the nuclear accident.

 Kyoichi Kamiyama, director of the Regional Government's Department of Radioactivity Research emphasizes the sufferings that Fukushima fishermen have suffered for 8 years.

-"Throwing that water into the ocean?
-I'm absolutely against it, "he said in an interview with Associated France Press.
+“Throw that water into the ocean?
+I am absolutely against it,” he said in an interview with the Associated France Press.

 At national level, the situation is no less tangled

-After the improvised exits of the Minister of the Environment (!!) on a discharge into the sea of the water of Fukushima, a spokesman for the Minister of Industry reiterated in softer tones: "We want to understand how to minimize the damage of potential sea dumping to the reputation of the Fukushima Region and products,".
+After the improvident comments of the Minister of the Environment (!!) on a discharge of Fukushima water into the sea, a spokesperson for the Minister of Industry reiterated in softer tones: “We want to understand how to minimize the damage of a potential sea discharge to the reputation of the region and of Fukushima products,”.